Freetown: PeFoHD officially launched

 Chairlady Madam Mary Tangabay and her YIMI leaders from Krootown Road and Grafton Communities show their support for PeFoHD

-Environment Protection Agency (EPA) and other NGO representatives showed their full support at the Launching.
+Environment Protection Agency (EPA) and other NGO representatives showed their full support at the launching.

 .